How to Clean Laptops

-- Don't use a paper towel or any abrasive cloth to wipe the screen.
+- Do not use a paper towel or any abrasive cloth to wipe the screen.
 They can cause scratches and leave lint.

 - Do not spray any type of window cleaner, ammonia, vinegar, or rubbing alcohol on the screen.
 Damage will be done that may be irreversible.